-Data Analysis vs. Data Analytics: 5 Key Differences
+Data Analytics vs Data Analysis: 5 Key Differences

 Explore key differences between data analytics and data analysis.
 Learn their roles in business intelligence and decision-making processes.

-Data analytics and data analysis are two terms that continue to stump business owners.
-These terms look and sound similar, making it easy for nontechnical users to confuse the two.
-However, the difference between them is meaningful.
-Data analytics and data analysis are two parts of the data intelligence process, and each has its own methods and objectives.
+Data analytics and data analysis are two terms that frequently stump business owners.
+While they look and sound similar, the difference between them is meaningful.
+Data analytics and data analysis are distinct parts of the data intelligence process, and each has its own methods and objectives.

 What is data analytics?